Frequently asked questions

 Day care for children 1-6 years old is available at the Yumin Day Nursery at the Hikage Information Centre on the second floor.
 The staff speak English.
 The operating hours are 9am-12pm and 1-4pm so you will need to pick up the children at lunch time.
 There are many food options around the Hikage Information Center.
-The nursery only accommodates 20 children.
+The nursery accommodates up to 20 children.
 We recommend that you make a reservation.
-Full Day: ¥4,000, Half Day: ¥2,500
+Phone - +81 269 85 2133 Full Day: ¥4,000, Half Day: ¥2,500

 Morning and afternoon refreshments are provided.

 Nozawa Kids Park, is located at the same area.
 Entry to the Kids Park is free of charge.
-Please let us know if you require evening child minding.
+Please contact us if you require evening child minding.

 When is the best time to visit Nozawa Onsen?